exakat/exakat-docs/Reference/Reports.rst

 Migration80 is a HTML report format.

-Migration80 depends on the following 2 themes : :ref:`CompatibilityPHP80`, :ref:`Suggestions`.
+Migration80 depends on the following 2 rulesets : :ref:`CompatibilityPHP80`, :ref:`Suggestions`.

 .. _report-none: